JamesHuckle/vs-nb/README.md

 **vs_nb** is a Python library that converts .ipynb into .py and vice-versa in VS Code.

-This is needed because currently the [VS Code jupytext extension](https://github.com/notebookPowerTools/vscode-jupytext) does not work and the [standard jupytext library](https://github.com/mwouts/jupytext) does not work with VS Code notebooks currently.
+This is needed because currently the [VS Code jupytext extension](https://github.com/notebookPowerTools/vscode-jupytext) is broken and the [standard jupytext library](https://github.com/mwouts/jupytext) does not work with VS Code notebooks.

 This is not a great option because it needs to be run manually in a .ipynb cell or an interactive .py cell (# %% syntax) to convert them, rather than happening after every save.